ehsanmok/create-your-own-lang-with-rust/book/src/whats_next.md

 ./program  # Run without compiler
 ```

-LLVM makes this straightforward - use `TargetMachine` to emit object files.
+LLVM handles this - use `TargetMachine` to emit object files.

 ### Bytecode Interpreter